VirtusLab/graphbuddy/README.md

 **VSCode**

 Click `GraphBuddy` icon in the activity bar (left), then press the `Open GraphBuddy window` button.
-It should open up a new window with extension ready to use!
+It should open up a new window with an extension ready to use!

 ![Graph Buddy User flow](assets/images/gifs/extension-1-openwebview-vscode.gif)